spyder-ide/spyder-docs/doc/index.rst

 Want to be part of our social media?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Connect with Spyder through our social media channels to stay up to date with our current developments!
+Connect with Spyder man's through our social media channels to stay up to date with our current developments!